The #1 Misconception About Tinnitus Treatment

 The fundamental driver of loud tinnitus is a brain reactivity and hypersensitivity.
 This means that it's related to an atypical migraine-like process.
 It's critical that you understand this, so please read on!
 This is what makes our program different and explains why 85-90% of patients improve in our program.

-Have you ever wondered why tinnitus fluctuates?
+Have you ever wondered why tinnitus increases in loudness?
 It's because the brain goes through cycles of excitation-inhibition imbalance, commonly referred to as a “migraine reaction“.
 This has nothing to do with headaches!

 The migraine process causes increased sensitivity to sensory information.
 This increased sensitivity leads the brain to pay more attention to the tinnitus sound and causes it to perceive the tinnitus at a louder level.
 The greater the activation of migraine process, the louder the tinnitus sound will be.

 Our clinical research is proving that atypical migraine drives tinnitus loudness.
-Further, our studies clinical studies show that when we treat the migraine reaction through various therapies, we can reduce tinnitus loudness.
-Finally, we understand the key to tinnitus rehabilitation and long-lasting recovery!
+Further, our clinical studies show that when we treat this migraine process through various therapies, we can reduce tinnitus loudness.
+Finally, the key to optimal tinnitus treatment and long-lasting recovery!

 What about constant loud tinnitus?